Analysis | Why Curbing Travel Is No Cure-All for the Coronavirus

 6. What has this meant for the travel business?

 Flight cancellations have skyrocketed since the virus’s outbreak.
-Most international carriers have announced plans to halt service to China.
+Most international carriers have announced plans to halt service to China and the financial toll is worsening, with Deutsche Lufthansa AG announcing plans to ground planes and Air France-KLM going into crisis mode with cost cuts.
 In a bid to reassure travelers, some airlines are turning to the world’s hardest-hitting disinfectants to rid planes of the coronavirus.
 Some cruise ships have found themselves all but trapped at sea over coronavirus concerns, as governments seek to keep cases away from their shores.

 To contact the reporter on this story: Tara Patel in Paris at tpatel2@bloomberg.net